jamesmml/ml-from-scratch/README.md

 The regression models were originally developed while following Andrew Ng’s Machine Learning Specialization course on Coursera.
 These include core machine learning techniques such as gradient descent, cost function optimization, and basic data visualization.

-Building on that foundation, this project now also features full neural network frameworks capable of both binary and multiclass classification.
+Building on that foundation, this project also features full neural network frameworks capable of both binary and multiclass classification.
 It supports:

 - Forward and backward propagation
 - Sigmoid, ReLU, and Softmax activations